Intermittent Communication: Achievability

-In this section, two decoding structures are introduced.
-The encoding structure is identical for both: Given an input distribution $P$, the codebook is randomly and independently generated, i.e., all $C_i(m), i \in \{1,2,...,k\}, m \in \{1,2,..., M\}$ are iid according to $P$.
-Although we focus on typicality for detection and decoding for ease of analyzing the probability of error, other algorithms such as maximum likelihood decoding could in principle be used in the context of these decoding structures.
-However, detailed specification and analysis of such structures and algorithms are beyond the scope of this paper.
+In this section, we introduce decoding from pattern detection.
+The encoding structure is as follows: Given an input distribution $P$, the codebook $C^k(m), m \in \{1,2,..., M\}$ is randomly and independently generated, i.e., all $C_i(m), i \in \{1,2,...,k\}, m \in \{1,2,..., M\}$ are iid according to $P$.
 Note that the number of received symbols at the decoder, $N$, is a random variable.
-However, using the same procedure as in the proof of Theorem~\ref{theorem-rate-zero}, we can focus on the case that $|N/k-\alpha|<\epsilon$, and essentially assume that the receive window is of length $n=\alpha k$, which makes the analysis of the probability of error for the decoding algorithms more concise.
+However, without loss of generality, we can focus on the case that $|N/k-\alpha|<\epsilon$ for arbitrarily small $\epsilon$, and essentially assume that the receive window is of length $n=\alpha k$, which makes the analysis of the probability of error for the decoding algorithm more concise.
+In order to see this, we assume that for arbitrarily small $\epsilon$, if $|N/k-\alpha| \ge \epsilon$, then the decoder declares an error.
+The probability of this error, $\mathbb{P}(|N/k-\alpha| \ge \epsilon)$, approaches zero as $k \to \infty$.

-\textbf{Decoding from exhaustive search:} In this structure, the decoder observes the $n$ symbols of the output sequence $y^n$, chooses $k$ of them, resulting in a subsequence denoted by $\tilde{y}^k$, and performs joint typicality decoding with a fixed typicality parameter $\mu > 0$, i.e., checks if $\tilde{y}^k \in T_{[W]_\mu}(c^k(m))$ for a unique index $m$.
-In words, this condition corresponds to the joint type for codeword $c^k(m)$ and selected outputs $\tilde{y}^k$ being close to the joint distribution induced by $c^k(m)$ and the channel $W(y|x)$.
-If the decoder finds a unique $m$ satisfying this condition, it declares $m$ as the transmitted message.
-Otherwise, it makes another choice for the $k$ symbols from symbols of the sequence $y^n$ and again attempts typicality decoding.
-If at the end of all $\binom{n}{k}$ choices the typicality decoding procedure does not declare any message as being transmitted, then the decoder declares an error.